mjcaisse/cppnow-website/src/pages/location/lodging.md

 {% endcase %}

 #### Details

-* All reservations must be guaranteed with a credit card.
+* All reservations must be guaranteed with a credit card deposit.
 * Payment is required at the time of reservation.
-* Cancellations prior to 14 days of arrival are fully refundable.
-* C++Now rate of $239 plus resort fee (for both Junior and One Bedroom suites) is available 1 days prior to the conference, subject to availability.
+* The deposit is refundable if notice is received at least 14 days prior to arrival and a cancellation number is obtained.
+* C++Now conference rates of:
+  * $220 per day, plus $40 resort fee per day, for a One Bedroom suite.
+  * $202 per day, plus $40 resort fee per day, for a Junior Suite.
+  * These special rates are available until April 3rd, subject to room availability.
+After April 3rd, the room rates will increase (although we don't yet know exactly what the rates will be at that time).
 * Rates do not include breakfast or other meals.
 * Check-in time is 4 PM (Mountain Time) on arrival day.
 * Check-out time is 11 AM on departure day.
 * Airport shuttle service to/from the resort is complimentary.
 Please notify the hotel of your arriving flight.

 ### Room Sharing